This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A small pocket knife

-And if you’re like me… your glasses so you can differentiate between potential mushrooms and leaf matter!
+And if you’re like me… your glasses so that you can differentiate between potential mushrooms and leaf matter!

 The Guide: